sshirokov/df-bloodlines/The-Mythical-Domain/Birdclasps/125-0-embark.md

 ![Seriously](http://f.cl.ly/items/2L0e3e1D413G0p1J1127/Image%202014-08-07%20at%208.43.49%20PM.png)

 And so we arrive, prepared as ever.
-I declare the site of our future Grand Mountainhome **Birdclasps** It will remind us, into eternity, that birds are fucking assholes.
+I declare the site of our future Grand Mountainhome **Birdclasps**.
+It will remind us, into eternity, that birds are fucking assholes.

 ![Birdclasps](http://f.cl.ly/items/1f0I0e01203F3i3K2U33/Image%202014-08-07%20at%208.45.33%20PM.png)